-2 Distributors are to identify required study cost in the Preliminary Consultation Report.
+&lt;sup>3 Distributors are to identify required study cost in the Preliminary Consultation Report.

-The process flowchart for determining the status of an application using the screening process is outlined in Figure 3: Flowchart for Screen Process to Check that an Application is Substantially Complete.
+CompleteFigure 3: Flowchart for Screening Process to Check that an Application is Substantially CompleteFigure 3: Flowchart for Screen Process to Check that an Application is Substantially Complete.
 The corresponding procedure steps for the distributor and applicant to follow are outlined below the flowchart.